MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module1_1-configure-github-copilot-extensions-visual-studio-code.md

 ## Instructions

+The demo activities are designed for an environment that includes the following resources:

+- Visual Studio Code.
+- The C# Dev Kit extension for Visual Studio Code.
+- The GitHub Copilot and GitHub Copilot Chat extensions for Visual Studio Code.
+A GitHub account with an active subscription for GitHub Copilot is required.
+- Sample code projects created using C#.

+**NOTE**: We recommend that instructors consider using their own GitHub account and GitHub Copilot subscription for the demos.
+This will enable you to control and customize your dev environment.
+It will also make it easier to adjust the demos to fit the needs of your classrooms.

+**IMPORTANT**: If you choose to run the demos in the hosted lab environment rather than your instructor PC, you can unzip the sample apps in the hosted environment.
+You will need to configure the GitHub Copilot extensions in the hosted environment before you can run the demos.
+You may find that the hosted environment is slower than your local environment, so you may need to adjust the pace of the demos accordingly.

+### Introduce the demo

 GitHub Copilot settings are configured in your GitHub.com account and the Visual Studio Code environment.
 In Visual Studio Code, you access settings for GitHub Copilot and GitHub Copilot Chat using the GitHub Copilot status menu.

-The settings allow you to enable or disable GitHub Copilot for specific languages, configure the behavior of GitHub Copilot Chat, and customize the GitHub Copilot experience to suit your preferences.
+The settings in Visual Studio Code allow you to enable or disable GitHub Copilot for specific languages, configure the behavior of GitHub Copilot Chat, and customize the GitHub Copilot experience to suit your preferences.
 You can also configure GitHub Copilot settings on GitHub.com to manage your GitHub Copilot subscription, configure the retention of prompts and suggestions, and allow or block suggestions matching public code.

 ## Enable or disable GitHub Copilot